felipe-basina/portifolio/atol/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application + with dev dependencies, run:

-    lein run
+    . ./run.sh

 ## License